Sustainability

 Introduces the social, economic and environmental pillars of sustainability, and social entrepreneurship within the business environment with a focus on global, domestic and internal business methods, practices and policies.
 Investigates sustainable business, social innovation and intrapreneurship evolution and trends.
 Includes opportunities to interact with local social entrepreneurs, analyze initiatives, and develop market-based solutions to social problems.
 Examines individual and corporate decision-making and best practices.
 Includes team projects and a community-based service learning experience.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

-Offers relevant field experience in business environments in one of the following areas: bookkeeping, marketing, management, international business, advertising, banking, purchasing, investment, finance and customer services (sales or credit services).
-Allows exploration of career options.
+Introduces relevant field experience in business environments in one of the following areas: accounting, bookkeeping, marketing, management, international business, advertising, banking, purchasing, investment, finance and customer services (sales or credit services).
+Explores career options.
 Course may be repeated for up to 12 credits.
-Prerequisite: Completion of 12 BA credits and instructor permission.
+Recommended: Advising for internships in excess of 6 credits.
+Required: Completion of 12 BA credits.
+Prerequisites: Instructor permission.

 BA 280B.
 Cooperative Education: Business Experience - Seminar.
 1 Credit.